 We have developed a very informative manual for homeowners, the Sustainable Landscapes Manual, to help with building the best and most sustainable gardens possible.
 The manual is free to download and is listed below.
 In the back of the manual is a full plant list to help you pick the right plant for the right place.
-Coming soon, this plant database will be online!
-You will be able to sort, view, and share all the plants you want and create your own planting list, check back soon!
+The plant database is also available online at omahaplants.org!
+This online database allows you to sort, view, and share all the plants you want and create your own planting list!

 Green Infrastructure Fact Sheets

 Download the fact sheets below to learn how to incorporate green infrastructure in both residential and commercial spaces.